valentinradu/swift-toledo/README.md

 ## Features

 - once it compiles, it works
-- supports async and throwing dependencies
+- async and throwing dependencies
+- concurrency support
 - multiple containers (no singleton)
 - makes no assumption about your code
 - conformance can be provided in extensions